Cap Rate? ROI? Are you looking at a property investment and hearing these terms for the first time?

 Each sector of the real estate market will have a defined market cap rate at any given time.

-This is the average rate that a type of real estate is seeing in a specific area, and it helps buyers and sellers understand market valuations.
+This is the average rate that a specific type of real estate is seeing in a specific area, and it helps buyers and sellers understand market valuations.

 Here’s an example: A property owners want to list their multifamily property.